 - Hong Kong Securities and Investment Institute

-- The Hong Kong Federation of Insurers
+- The Chamber of Hong Kong Listed Companies

 - The Hong Kong Institute of Bankers

-- The Hong Kong Trustees' Association Ltd
+- The Hong Kong Trustees' Association

 - The Institute of Financial Planners of Hong Kong